amartyasanyal12/Example_Pages/README.md

 * Optimized Linear Regression by composite scoring to get the best model.
 * In depth Visual analysis of teams performance in that season

+## HOUSE PRICES: ADVANCED REGRESSION TECHNIQUES
+This project was part of an inititiation to kaggle datasets and competitions.
+The problem statement is to predict the housing prices of a Boston suburb or town.
+The data is available on the UCI Library.
+Techniques of data preprocessing is required and then to predict the house prices.
+I have used multiple techniques such as XGBoost, Linear  regression to find the best fit for the project.
+* Exploratory data analysis, feature engineering, modelling
+* Standardisation of data, data imputation, scaling data, splitting data into test-train datasets, predicting the house prices
+* Linear regression was done but the scores weren't good enough to achieve maximum efficiency, so other techniques were implemented as well: Logistic regression, XGBoost
+* 𝑅^2 ,Adjusted 𝑅^2,MAE(Mean of the absolute value of the errors),MSE(Mean square errors),RMSE(Root mean square error) observed and comparison drawn b/w different models.